enghwa/ecommerce-shopfront-on-aws/2_SecondaryRegion/README.md

 ## Create CloudFront Origin Group for both S3 buckets in primary and secondary regions

 Origin Failover of CloudFront distributions improves the availability of content delivered to end users.
+However, this is an optional configuration for the Bookstore Failover testing in the next module.
+Hence, you can skip it now if you have no time to configure.

+<details><summary>Create CloudFront Origin Group (Optional)</summary>

 With CloudFront’s Origin Failover capability, your content is served from your secondary origin (Singapore) if CloudFront detects that your primary origin (Ireland) is unavailable.
 <!-- For example, you can have two Amazon S3 buckets that serve as your origin, that you independently upload your content to.
 If an object that CloudFront requests from your primary bucket is not present or if connection to your primary bucket times-out, CloudFront will request the object from your secondary bucket.
 So, you can configure CloudFront to trigger a failover in response to either HTTP 4xx or 5xx status codes. -->